 World Time Clock

 Currently living in Berlin, Pousttchi is best known within the art world for her World Time Clock project, which she started in 2008.
-World Time Clock involves the artist flying around the world and take pictures of time zones of different places by photographing clocks in public spaces at precisely five minutes to two o’clock in the afternoon.
-This series features twenty-four images of different world time zones, including far-flung places such as Tashkent, Mexico City, and Bangkok.
+World Time Clock involves the artist flying around the world and taking pictures of time zones of different places by photographing clocks in public spaces at precisely five minutes to two o’clock in the afternoon.
+This series features twenty-four images of various world time zones, including far-flung places such as Tashkent, Mexico City, and Bangkok.

 Pousttchi’s World Time Clock images depict what she termed “imaginary global synchronism.”
 To some extent, the series also represents colonial power’s effect, for instance, showing how imitations of the famous Big Ben in London display the public time in as distant places as Cape Town, Mumbai, and Sydney.

 The Hirshhorn Museum in DC is an echoing setting for an artwork concerned with the worldwide structuring of time.
 It is the US capital, DC, where an international conference settled upon a single prime meridian, which led to the system of time zones worldwide that Bettina Pousttchi voyaged to create her World Time Clock.

 Her photographs are attached to the circular part of the building, on which can be charted both the sun’s daily path and the face of a clock itself.
 The progressive shift of the light and the shadow during the day emphasizes the turning of the earth and astronomical time, a distinct contrast to the politically regulated time proposed by Pousttchi’s World Time Clock.